-Made men of the mafiosi runner’s body
+Made men of the mafiosi runner’s body6 mins

 I have stood here before inside the pouring rain

 With the world turning circles running ’round my brain

 I guess I’m always hoping that you’ll end this reign

 But it’s my destiny to be the king of pain

 For all you non-Police fans out there, the above lyrics are from King of Pain (Synchronicity album).
 This post is mostly about pain.

 You start a marathon with your legs and finish with your heart.